Nutrition & Food Science (NUFD)

 NUFD 465 Urban Agriculture and Sustainable Food Systems (4 credits)

-Prerequisite(s): NUFD 381; or any 300-level course; or department approval.
+Prerequisite(s): Any 200-level course; or department approval.
 Restriction(s): Junior or Senior Status.
 In this service-learning course students will provide state-of-the-art urban-agriculture guidance generated from the current literature.
 They will propose and then assess novel agricultural approaches for cultivating food in an urban environment.
 Students will gain hands-on experience in urban agriculture, including garden planning, growing and harvesting vegetables, and designing garden-based lesson plans.
 Students will gain a foundation in agro-ecology and community agriculture development approaches.
 They will critically assess the role urban agriculture plays in creating sustainable food systems and community empowerment.

 NUFD 466 Food Product Development (3 credits)